 - 3.1.
 The Council shall appoint the Electoral Officer by Band Council Resolution at least 90 days before the Election.
-The appointment document will confirm: - (a) the Electoral Officer's name; - (b) the type of Election that will be conducted (regularly scheduled election or by-election); - (c) the location of the Polling Station on election day; - (d) whether there will be any Advance Polling Station, and if so, the location of those Polling Stations; and - (e) in the case of a by-election, the date of the Election, which must be between 45 and 60 days from the date that the Council or the Appeal Board (as the case may be) determines that a by-election will take place. - 3.2 The Council shall provide the Electoral Officer with a current version of the Election Code and the Contact List. - 3.3 The Electoral Officer may appoint their Assistant(s), who, at the direction of the Electoral Officer, may assist the Electoral Officer in carrying out the functions described in this Election Code. - 3.4 The Electoral Officer and Assistant(s) shall take the Oath of Electoral Officers & Electoral Assistants set out in Appendix A. - 3.5 The Electoral Officer and Assistant(s) may not vote in the Election even if they are Nak'azdli members. - The Electoral Officer shall create a file for all documentation associated with the Election.
+The appointment document will confirm: - (a) the Electoral Officer's name; - (b) the type of Election that will be conducted (regularly scheduled election or by-election); - (c) the location of the Polling Station on election day; - (d) whether there will be any Advance Polling Station, and if so, the location of those Polling Stations; and - (e) in the case of a by-election, the date of the Election, which must be between 45 and 60 days from the date that the Council or the Appeal Board (as the case may be) determines that a by-election will take place. - 3.2 The Council shall provide the Electoral Officer with a current version of the Election Code and the Contact List. - 3.2(a) The Council shall provide an opportunity for the Electoral Officer and the Appeal Board to meet to review the current Election Code. - 3.3 The Electoral Officer may appoint their Assistant(s), who, at the direction of the Electoral Officer, may assist the Electoral Officer in carrying out the functions described in this Election Code. - 3.4 The Electoral Officer and Assistant(s) shall take the Oath of Electoral Officers & Electoral Assistants set out in Appendix A. - The Electoral Officer and Assistant(s) may not vote in the Election even if they are Nak'azdli Whut'en members. - The Electoral Officer shall create a file for all documentation associated with the Election.